 If you’re forced to consider this option, fret not – buying a new printer doesn’t have to mean you’re going to empty your pockets.
 With all the models available, you’ll have an easy time finding some best-buy options that could splatter all the ink you want.
 After careful consideration, we’ve come up with the top 5 Epson printers to choose from:

 #1: Epson Expression Home XP-430: Relative to its features, this is one of the smallest printers you’ll find on the market.
 Being fully wireless, it lets you connect any device, including mobile ones, through Wi-Fi for hassle-free interaction.
-The size doesn’t take away from the reasonably large display, and while the individual inks are limited to 4, the XP-430 is an outstanding compact option for only $72.
+The size doesn’t take away from the reasonably large display, and while the individual inks are limited to 4, the XP-430 is an outstanding compact option for this price.
+Usually they are around $80, but Amazon sometimes lists it for as low as $60. check the current price here: Epson Expression Home XP-430 on Amazon

-#3: Epson PictureMate Snap: Unlike the previous two, the PictureMate Snap isn’t going to end up being an aesthetically pleasing addition to your desk – it very much looks like the office printers from a few decades ago with its bulky build and gray-dominant coloring.
+#2: Epson PictureMate Snap: Unlike the previous model, the PictureMate Snap isn’t going to end up being an aesthetically pleasing addition to your desk – it very much looks like the office printers from a few decades ago with its bulky build and gray-dominant coloring.
 But if you’re not big on printer looks, the PictureMate Snap is going to do everything you ask of it.
 The fast printing speed is combined with an impressive image editor, one that Epson refers to as a photo lab.
-Although the color prints could look better, the $100 price tag will continue to make this printer a desireable option for heavy image editors.
+Although the color prints could look better, the $180 price tag will continue to make this printer a desirable option for heavy image editors.
+Check the current deals and updated prices here: Epson PictureMate Snap on Amazon